 Over the years, Microsoft has become better at communicating about outages.
 Yet, it still takes time before an outage report is available and, in the case of an outage in Azure AD, you can’t really access the Service Health dashboard in your tenant.
 When these things happen, you need to have alternative ways to stay on top of what’s happening.
 One way of doing so, is to ensure you’re following the right profiles on Twitter, like @MSFT365Status, through which Microsoft regularly communicates about ongoing issues and outages.

 Then there’s also the element of monitoring.
 For a long time, I have gone back and forth on the topic: should you monitor Microsoft’s services when you are paying them to do it?
 The answer lies somewhere in the middle.
 I wouldn’t (try to) monitor their servers and resource usage.
 You wouldn’t even be able to.
 But I would recommend monitoring your user experience so that you are aware of what’s happening in your environment.
 By proactively testing your user experience - for example, through synthetic transactions – you will quickly realize when issues arise and be able to proactively communicate with your users, raise a ticket with Microsoft and inform management.
-Keep in mind: it’s all about controlling the narrative…!
-It’s the oldest trick in the Marketing book, but an important one – also in IT.
+Keep in mind: it’s all about controlling the narrative!
+It’s the oldest trick in the marketing book, but an important one – and controlling the narrative is important to an IT team as well.

 Going back to the point I was trying to make; you need to plan for outages like these so that you have a playbook ready that you can enact upon.
 Call it a Business Continuity plan of some sorts.
-After all: how many businesses can afford to run an entire day without their productivity platform?
-Amongst other things, elements that your plan must cover include:• How do you communicate with your users and management when e-mail is down?
+After all, how many businesses can afford to run an entire day without their productivity platform?
+Here are some important questions that your business continuity plan must address:

 Some might argue that an outage window of 9 hours is still too short to invoke a full-blown business continuity plan.
 Whilst there is some truth to that, not all outages require the same response.
 Let’s take an example: imagine you are using Teams with voice (PBX) integration.
 When Teams is unavailable, you wouldn’t be able to place or receive phone calls.
 If you’re in a line of business for which calling is really important, you can appreciate that a 9-hour outage window is not acceptable.
 In such case, you could include in your plan what alternative you could enable during an outage, and when you will make the decision to switch over to that alternative.
 This could be anything, from telling your users to use their mobile phones, asking your carrier to temporarily route incoming calls to cell phones rather than the SIP trunk, etc. You could envision something similar for email.
 For example, you could consider switching your MX records to an alternate system so that people can continue to send and receive email.